Amica Mutual Pavilion: Circus

-During a live performance of the Ringling Bros. and Barnum & Bailey Circus on May 4, 2014, eight female performers were sent to the hospital after a high wire snapped while they were attempting a routine where they hang by their hair high above the floor.
+During a performance of the Ringling Bros. and Barnum & Bailey Circus on May 4, 2014, eight female performers were injured and hospitalized after a high wire snapped while they were attempting a routine where they hang by their hair high above the floor.
 The performers fell from between 25 and 40 ft to the ground, but none suffered life-threatening injuries.
 On May 1, 2016, Ringling Bros. ended 145 years of tradition when they staged their last performance with live elephants as part of its "Blue" tour at the Dunkin' Donuts Center.
 Eleven elephants headed to Florida for retirement after the show.
 A year after that, the final show for the Red Unit of Ringling Bros. was on May 7, 2017.
+Ringling Bros. returned to the Amica Mutual Pavilion for the first time since its revival in fall of 2023 on April 26, 2024.

 Other events

+Sugar Ray Leonard fought Floyd Mayweather Sr. at the Providence Civic Center on September 9, 1978.
+Leonard won the bout by TKO in the tenth round.
+This remains the only major boxing card to have taken place in Providence.

-The arena has long been a regular stop on WWE tours.
+The arena has hosted WWE events for decades.
 It was the site of WWF King of the Ring tournaments four times: from 1987 to 1991, before the event became a pay-per-view, and once after in 1997.
 In 1994, it hosted the Royal Rumble.
-On April 25, 1999, the arena was home to the first Backlash pay-per-view event, 10 years and 1 day later for the 2009 edition and scheduled to host the 2022 edition on May 8 under the event's new name WrestleMania Backlash.
+It has hosted the Backlash pay-per-view three times: the first edition of the event on April 25, 1999; the 2009 edition on April 26, 2009 (the last to be held until 2016); and the 2022 edition on May 8, 2022, the second and last to be billed as "WrestleMania Backlash".
 In December 2005 the arena hosted WWE Armageddon.

 In addition to major events, the arena also hosted WWE's weekly shows frequently.
-January 13, 2014 edition of WWE Raw was held at the arena.
+January 13, 2014, edition of WWE Raw was held at the arena.
 WWE Smackdown held two shows at the arena in 2015, on April 21 and August 25.
 The SmackDown portion of the 2018 WWE Superstar Shake-Up was held at the Dunkin' Donuts Center, while the Raw portion was held at the XL Center in Hartford, Connecticut.
 On October 22, 2018, Roman Reigns revealed his leukemia diagnosis during a Raw show held at the arena.

 In November 2015, the Rhode Island Comic Con expanded into the arena from the adjacent Rhode Island Convention Center, where it had been held since it began in 2012.
 It has been held in both buildings ever since.

 The arena was used by Hasbro (whose headquarters are in Downtown Providence) to host its first-ever HasCon in September 2017.